Responsibility to Our People

 We train our seafarers to standards equal to or exceeding those required by the International Maritime Organization’s International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (“STCW”).
 This significant investment we make in seafarer training at sea and ashore drives our safety and external inspection performance indicators which are consistently among the best in the industry.

-• We host multiple officer and ratings training seminars at our crewing centres in Philippines, China and India as well as mini-seminars and webinars and other external trainings.
-Additionally, we hold annual officer seminars in Ukraine.
-However, the conflict in Ukraine has changed the nature of our officer training programme.
+• We host multiple officer and ratings training seminars at our crewing centres in Philippines, China and India.

 Employees Ashore